functionland/fula-api/docs/wnfs-comparison.md

 **Verdict:**

-- For a **gateway that mainly deals with object‑level put/get** operations, Fula’s approach is simpler and likely faster to implement; performance is dominated by underlying object storage and network.
+- For a **gateway that mainly deals with object‑level put/get** operations, Fula’s chunked/streaming support and HPKE‑centric design are now very competitive with WNFS for large files, while keeping S3/IPFS semantics simple.
-- For **very large, deeply nested private filesystems**, WNFS has a more scalable indexing structure and a more streaming‑friendly content model.
+- For **very large, deeply nested private filesystems** with many concurrent writers and revisions, WNFS still has a more scalable and flexible indexing structure (diff/merge, per‑node ratchets) than Fula’s single‑index‑per‑bucket forest.

 ### 3.5 Future‑Proofing